achtzig20/puris/docs/user/User_Guide.md

 - (optional) Affected Material Numbers (only those applicable to the partner)
 - (optional) Affected Sites Recipient
 - (optional) Text

+If an Outgoing notification has the Open status the user can interact with it by either editing it or resolving it.
+When triggering the edit button the same modal is opened as for the New Notification, the fields pre-populated with existing data.

+When the resolve button is triggered a modal dialog is opened allowing a user to write a resolution message and when saving will automatically change the status of the notification to `Resolved`.

+A user can also create a notification related to one the existing Open groups by triggering the "FORWARD" button.
+This opens the creation modal.
+The following fields are pre-selected and read only:

+- Leading cause (same as the related notifications)
+- Effect (same as the related notifications)
+- Status (this field is automatically pre-selected with the `Open` option)

+The Partner field only provides options for partners that aren't linked to any of the related notifications This creates another entry in the existing table.

 ## Catalog